bxparks/rpn83p/USER_GUIDE.md

 **HEX** (hexadecimal)

-The `HEX` (hexadecimal) mode displays all numbers on the RPN stack as an unsigned 32-bit integer using base 16.
-If there are fractional digits after the decimal point, those digits are ignored, but the number is printed with a decimal point `.` after the hexadecimal format of the number.
-Negative numbers are not valid and three-dots are printed instead.
+The `HEX` (hexadecimal) mode displays all numbers on the RPN stack using base
+16. Only the integer part is rendered.
+It is converted into an unsigned 32-bit integer, and printed using 8 hexadecimal digits.
+If there are fractional digits after the decimal point, a decimal point `.` is printed at the end of the 8 digits to indicate that the fractional part is not shown.
+Negative numbers are not valid and three dots are printed instead.
+Three dots are printed if the integer part is greater than `2^32`.

 > ![Numbers in Hexadecimal Mode](docs/rpn83p-screenshot-base-hex.png)

 **OCT** (octal)

-The `OCT` (octal) mode displays all numbers on the RPN stack as an unsigned 32-bit integer using base 8.
-If there are fractional digits after the decimal point, those digits are ignored, but the number is printed with a decimal point `.` after the octal format of the number.
-Negative numbers are not valid and three-dots are printed instead, like this:
+The `OCT` (octal) mode displays all numbers on the RPN stack using base 8.
+Only the integer part is rendered.
+It is converted into an unsigned 32-bit integer, and printed using 11 octal digits.
+If there are fractional digits after the decimal point, a decimal point `.` is printed at the end of the 11 digits to indicate that the fractional part is not shown.
+Negative numbers are not valid and three-dots are printed instead.
+Three dots are printed if the integer part is greater than `2^32`.

 > ![Numbers in Octal Mode](docs/rpn83p-screenshot-base-oct.png)

 **BIN** (binary)

-The `BIN` (binary) mode displays all numbers on the RPN stack as an unsigned 32-bit integer using base 2.
-If there are fractional digits after the decimal point, those digits are ignored, but the number is printed with a decimal point `.` after the octal format of the number.
+The `BIN` (binary) mode displays all numbers on the RPN stack using base 2.
+Only the integer part is rendered.
+It is converted into an unsigned 32-bit integer, and printed using 14 binary digits (the maximum allowed by the width of the LCD screen).
+The there are fractional digits after the decimal point, a decimal point `.` is printed at the end of the 11 digits to indicate that the fractional part is not shown.
 Negative numbers are not valid and three-dots are printed instead.
-The LCD screen has space for only 14 digits, so the largest number that can be shown is `2^14-1` or 16383.
-Numbers above this limit are displayed with three-dots, as shown below:
+The largest binary number that can be displayed is `2^14-1` or 16383.

 > ![Numbers in Binary Mode](docs/rpn83p-screenshot-base-bin.png)